 Our history in Louisiana dates back nearly 100 years.
-Through our subsidiary, The Louisiana Land and Exploration Company LLC, we are the largest private wetlands owner in the United States, with about 636,000 acres extending 120 miles from the Atchafalaya Basin in the west to the Mississippi River in the east and from the New Orleans area down to the Gulf of Mexico.
-Our land spans eight parishes including Terrebonne, Lafourche, Plaquemines, Jefferson, St. Charles, St. Mary, St. John the Baptist and Iberia.
-The coastal wetlands are an economic resource for the company through royalties from oil and gas production and land leases such as hunting, trapping, fishing and camping.
+Through our subsidiary, The Louisiana Land and Exploration Company, LLC (LL&E), we are the largest private wetlands owner in the state, with about 636,000 acres extending 120 miles from the Atchafalaya Basin in the west to the Mississippi River in the east, and from the New Orleans area down to the Gulf of Mexico.
+Our land spans eight parishes including Terrebonne, Lafourche, Plaquemines, Jefferson, St. Charles, St. Mary, St. John the Baptist, and Iberia.
+The coastal wetlands are an economic resource for the company through royalties from oil and gas production and land leases for hunting, trapping, fishing, and camping.

 The coastal wetlands provide a buffer for business infrastructure and protection against major storms and tidal surge events.
-We participate in two major hurricane protection projects: the Morganza to the Gulf Hurricane Protection Levee and the Larose to Golden Meadow Hurricane Protection System.
+We participate in two major hurricane protection projects: the Morganza to the Gulf Hurricane Protection Levee, and the Larose to Golden Meadow Hurricane Protection System.
 These levees run through multiple sections of the company’s land to provide protection for the people of Louisiana.
-To support levee construction, we provide access and easements to the levee districts, parishes, the State of Louisiana, the federal government and other agencies at no cost.
+To support construction, we provide access and easements to the levee districts, parishes, the State of Louisiana, the federal government, and other agencies at no cost.
 Through LL&E, ConocoPhillips has granted 25 miles of cost-free rights-of-ways on its lands to local levee districts for the placement of protection levees over the years.

-We regularly interact with diverse stakeholder groups including local, state, and federal government officials, state and federal agencies, petroleum companies, other landowners, nonprofit organizations and the general public.
+We regularly interact with diverse stakeholder groups, including local, state, and federal government officials, state and federal agencies, petroleum companies, other landowners, nonprofit organizations, and the general public.
 We also work closely with numerous universities that need access to wetland marshes for ecological research and studies.
-University partners include Louisiana State University, Fletcher Technical Community College, McNeese State University, Nicholls State University, University of New Orleans, Tulane University, University of Louisiana in Lafayette, Southeastern Louisiana University and Mississippi State University.
+University partners include Louisiana State University, Nicholls State University, Fletcher Technical Community College, University of Louisiana in Lafayette, and Mississippi State University.